metaclass-nl/tutorial-api-platform/README.md

           component={this.renderField}
           name="employee.id"
 ```
-This way both employee.id and employee.function will be put together in the nested
+This way both employee.id and employee.job will be put together in the nested
 object in employee.

 At te bottom of the form in the reduxForm call change the value of form: